 Cities and towns are focused on creating places and delivering services that support a healthy local economy and offer a positive quality of life.

-The 2013-2014 legislative priorities identify three major challenges cities and towns of all sizes face and offer immediate legislative solutions to meet these challenges.Dilapidated buildings
+The 2013-2014 legislative priorities identify four major challenges cities and towns of all sizes face and offer immediate legislative solutions to meet these challenges.Dilapidated buildings

 Dilapidated buildings are unsafe and create a dangerous environment that thwarts economic development opportunities for surrounding areas.
 These properties diminish surrounding property values and create a financial and economic drain on community resources.